bafflingbits/graph_n4_solution/README.md

 The edge weight variables are named: `w{n1}{n2}{c1}{c2}`.

-Here n1,n2 are labels for the nodes connected by the edges, and c1,c2 are are labels for the colors associated with the edge endpoints (color c1 with n1, color c2 with node n2).
+Here n1,n2 are labels for the nodes connected by the edges, and c1,c2 are labels for the colors associated with the edge endpoints (color c1 with n1, color c2 with node n2).
 For convenience these labels are just taken to be the integers from 0 to (numberOfNodes-1) for the nodes, and the integers from 0 to (numberOfColors-1) for the colors.